jzerbe/jzerbe.github.com/_posts/2015-04-25-bryce-canyon-national-park.md

 published: true
 ---
 This is the third of three days spent in Southwest Utah.
-The weather was cool and damp enough for a fast pace and kept most eveyone else in bed.
+The weather was cool and damp enough for a fast pace and kept most everyone else in bed.
 There was ice on our rental car when we got up in the morning!

 ### Morning commute